rohit-ptl/Install_Instructions-Win10-Deeplearning-Keras-Tensorflow/README.md

     | Path | C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\bin |
     |Path | C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.0\libnvvp|
 4. Make sure a compatible GPU is installed.
 Not all CUDA capable GPUs are supported by tensorflow.
 TensorFlow requires a compute compatibility of 3.0 or higher.
 A list of nVidia GPUs with compute compatibility can be found [here](https://developer.nvidia.com/cuda-gpus/).
+5. If you are using tensorflow-gpu 1.6, make sure your CPU supports AVX (a list of CPUs can be found [here](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions)).
+If your CPU does not support AVX, use tensorflow-gpu==1.5 in the tensorflow installation line above and it should solve the issue.